8/3/2020

 speaker

-Good morning, thanks for the question.
+Hi, good morning.
+Thanks for the question.
 I was hoping you could touch on trends within the generics market a little bit.
-As we entered this COVID period, there were some concerns around API and potential drug shortages.
+As we entered, you know, this COVID period, there are some concerns around API and potential drug shortages.
 So I guess what, if anything, did you end up seeing on that front?
-And then kind of in line with that, look to us at least in the generic depletion trends moderated a bit in the quarter.
+And then, you know, kind of in line with that, you know, look to us at least the generic depletion trend moderated a bit in the quarter.
 Is that consistent with McKesson's experience?
 And then if so, do you have a view on what's driving that moderation and how sustainable it is?
 Thanks.

 speaker